mbari-org/vars-query-vue/docs/index.md

 User documentation currently lives in [Google Docs](https://docs.google.com/document/d/1hHT1YbmYWuMEJpkdcynPLwgvcsfMIMz4G1dpefKMUDs/edit?tab=t.0)

+!!! warning "In Development"
-!!! warning This documentation is in alpha and will be subject to frequent changes through November 2025
+    This documentation is in alpha and will be subject to frequent changes through November 2025